 2. Clear your veggie gardens

 If you find yourself behind on clearing your veggie gardens, or never knew you needed to, these little warmups are a great time to get this important task done before the snow flies.
 Clearing your vegetable gardens in the fall is an important step to preventing the start or spread of disease in your veggie beds.
+Not ready to end the summer show?
+A little summer planning and planting can keep you growing cold-season crops under cover for months to come

 frosted leaves